Making Standalone Intercepts & Creatives

 Making Standalone Creatives

 Creatives can be thought of as the visual element of your Website & App Insights project; for example, a banner, a window that opens over a webpage, or even a link.
-Standalone creatives are different from guided creatives because they do not have intercept options attached, and instead need to be combined with a standalone intercept.
+Standalone creatives are different from guided intercepts because they do not have intercept options attached, and instead need to be combined with a standalone intercept.

 Standalone creatives include: